Cynthia Teague

-Cynthia Mary Teague MBE (22 May 1907 – 8 March 2007) was a pioneering Australian architect and public servant.
+Cynthea Mary Teague MBE (22 May 1907 – 8 March 2007) was a pioneering Australian architect and public servant.

 Education

 Born in Hawthorn, Victoria Teague attended Ruyton's Girls' School, Kew, from 1912 to 1923 and was awarded dux of her year.

 Teague started her architectural education at Swinburne Technical College from 1924 to 1927.
 She then completed her studies at the University of Melbourne Architectural Atelier and was the only one to receive honours in her first year in 1928.
 Graduating in 1930 she was awarded the Grice Bronze Medal ahead of her peers, including highly regarded Alan Ralton.
 After her father paid her first year fees, Teague self supported herself through the subsequent years of training by winning scholarships.